Tree Fertilization

 Organo-Lawn Is The Expert In Organic Tree Fertilizers!

-Organo-Lawn has designed a proprietary and incredible 100% organic tree fertilizer, which we inject into the tree’s root-zone.
-The blend is a special mix of the beneficial fungus mycorrhiza, chelated iron, yucca extract, humate, micro-nutrients and our slow release organic fertilizer we call MDS Compost Tea.
+Organo-Lawn has designed a proprietary and incredible 100% organic tree fertilizer, which we inject into the tree’s root zone.
+The blend is a special mix of the beneficial fungus mycorrhiza, chelated iron, yucca extract, humate, micro-nutrients, and our slow-release organic fertilizer we call MDS Compost Tea.

 In the spring the trees will use the mix of organic fertilizers and mycorrhiza to support healthy growth and in the fall the trees use the nutrients in the organic tree fertilizer to develop and strengthen their root system.